Refined Cauchy identity for spin Hall-Littlewood symmetric rational functions: Introduction

 We are interested in \emph{refinements} of Cauchy type identities like \eqref{eq:HL_Cauchy} which are obtained by inserting a new factor (depending on $\lambda$) into each term in the sum over $\lambda$ in the left-hand side.
 This complicates the right-hand side: instead of a relatively simple product it becomes a determinant.

 Refinements of Cauchy type identities for various symmetric functions appeared since \cite{kirillov1999q}, \cite{warnaar2008bisymmetric}, see also \cite{betea2016refined}, \cite{betea2015refined}.
 In \cite{wheeler2015refined}, a novel method for proving a number of refined Cauchy (and also Littlewood) type identities was introduced based on the Yang--Baxter equation.
 Namely, the determinant in the right-hand side of a refined identity arises as the partition function of the six-vertex model with domain wall boundary conditions (or a suitable modification thereof).
 The domain wall six vertex partition function is given by the celebrated Izergin--Korepin determinant \cite{Izergin1987}, \cite[Ch.
 VII.10]{QISM_book}.
 The particular determinantal answer for each refined identity is uniquely identified with the help of Lagrange interpolation.

-(We remark that there are other instances of refined Cauchy and Littlewood type identities with right-hand sides of other determinantal or Pfaffian nature \cite{wheeler2015refined}, but here we do not consider them.)
+\begin{remark} After completing this manuscript, another refined summation identity for the spin Hall--Littlewood functions --- a Littlewood-type identity --- was proven in \cite{gavrilova2021refined}.
+See also \cite{chen2021stable} for probabilistic applications of Littlewood-type identities for the spin Hall--Littlewood functions. \end{remark}